jigsid/papiauto/README.md

 10:01
-so let's say if I open an account on Min chat if I have 1 million contacts with Min chat I will have to spend $5,000 10:09 every single month to run many chats and that to me sounds unreasonable and that's why slide is slightly different 10:16 it's unlimited automations and unlimited contacts it doesn't matter you can send unlimited messages as long as you're 10:23 paying $99 $97 per month and that's pretty much it right so here are some reasons why slide stands out and there's 10:29 so so many more you'll come to know as we keep building this application but that's it for this demo and let's move How Slide works under the hood
+so let's say if I open an account on Min chat if I have 1 million contacts with Min chat I will have to spend $5,000 10:09 every single month to run many chats and that to me sounds unreasonable and that's why Boostly is slightly different 10:16 it's unlimited automations and unlimited contacts it doesn't matter you can send unlimited messages as long as you're 10:23 paying $99 $97 per month and that's pretty much it right so here are some reasons why Boostly stands out and there's 10:29 so so many more you'll come to know as we keep building this application but that's it for this demo and let's move How Boostly works under the hood
 10:34
 on to the most important part in this SAS which is understanding how everything works under the hood all right guys so this is the most important
 10:41